 EXCLUSIVE LOCKS are applied on a table when it is undergoing any STRUCTURAL change.
-All DDL commands apply this LOCK.
-If this lock is applied then no other locks can be applied on that table.
+All DDL commands apply exclusive LOCK.
+If exclusive lock is applied then no other locks can be applied on that table.

 WRITE LOCKS are applied when any tables data demography changes by either DELETE,INSERT or UPDATE operation on it.
 So whenever a DML operation is performed on the table , such locks are applied.
 Only ACCESS locks are permissible when WRITE locks are applied on the table.
 And ACCESS Locks may lead to STALE DATA READ from the table since data demography would be changed by DML operations holding WRITE LOCKS.

 Read LOCKS are applied when user tries to READ data from the table and don't want to fetch STALE DATA.
 READ locks maintains the data integrity as the DATA in the tables cannot be modified while READ LOCK is applied on the tables.
 READ LOCK only allow READ or ACCESS LOCK on the table.
 READ Locks are the default lock used by Teradata while fetching data from any Table.

 Access locks are applied when table needs to be accessed and the data demographics is not that important; even stale data is ok for the process.
 ACCESS LOCKS allows READ, WRITE or ACCESS Locks to be applied on the table.
 However EXCLUSIVE locks are not allowed.